SpeedyIBL: A Comprehensive, Precise, and Fast Implementation of Instance-Based Learning Theory

 There are many models of DfE as evidenced by past modeling competitions \cite{erev2010choice,erev2017anomalies}.
 Most of these models often make broadly disparate assumptions regarding the cognitive processes by which humans make decisions \cite{erev2010choice}.
 For example, the models submitted to these competitions are often applicable to a particular task or choice paradigm rather than presenting an integrated view of how the dynamic choice process from experience is performed by humans.
 Associative learning models are a class of models of DfE that conceptualize choice as a \textit{learning} process that stores behavior-outcome relationships and are contingent on the environment \cite{hertwig2015}.
+A common example of this type of models is reinforcement learning (RL) \cite{sutton2018reinforcement}, and the association between DfE and RL is becoming more explicit in the literature \cite{konstantinidis2020memory,speekenbrink2015uncertainty}.
 Generally speaking, these kinds of models rely on learning from reinforcement and the contingencies of the environment as in the Skinnerian tradition \cite{skinner2014contingencies,sutton1995theory}.
 These models have shown to be successful at representing human learning over time based on feedback.